 When I was first experimenting with makeup, I had so many questions.
-Where did everything go?
-Did foundation or concealer go first?
-And what in the world is a contour?
+Where does everything go?
+Does foundation or concealer go first?
+What do I highlight and what needs contoured?

 1. Facial Cleanser: removes oils, dirt, and dead skin cells.

 2. Toner: (best for oily skin) removes excess oil, dirt, and residue left behind from your cleanser, as well as restores your skin's natural pH levels.

 3. Serums/Treatments: these products deeply penetrate the skin and should be applied onto clean skin first because their molecules are much smaller than those of moisturizers.

 4. Moisturizer: hydrates the skin and creates a barrier that keeps healthy oils from escaping and free radicals from causing dryness or irritation.

 5. Primer: provides a buttery-smooth base and an even surface for makeup to glide over.
 This will help your makeup blend effortlessly and last longer.

 6. Foundation: conceals general redness/discoloration to provide an even base.